 5. Five years separation and no consent is required.

 Jane is authorised to practise by the Bar Council and is regulated by the Bar Standards Board.
 She has a right of audience in every court in England and Wales.
-Jane can be contacted via the online Bar Council Public Access Portal.
+Jane can be contacted via the Bar Council Public Access Register.